roytang/blog/content/posts/2007/01/nameless-deck-wins.md

 His deck was mostly Elephants (Call of the Herd / Hierarch) and random small critters, plus Disintegrate as a finisher.
 First game, I got him with the second turn ryoclasm + Acid-Moss on the Selesnya karoo.
 Game two, I sided out all the LD, and brought in the Soots and the Grips, expecting Sacred Ground, Worship, and/or Glare.
-He drew three Call of the Herd and I couldn&#8217;t stop the stampede, I took damage down to 5 and he showed me the Disintegrate.
+He drew three Call of the Herd and I couldn&'t stop the stampede, I took damage down to 5 and he showed me the Disintegrate.
 Game three was a race, but I had a Solifuge and an early forestwalker, and the Demonfire in my hand for the win.

 Round 5: